 Foreign Exchange Rates

-There are a number of apps that will provide you with up to date FX rates.
+There are a number of apps that will provide you with up to date FX rates, this will definitely boost your productivity.
 The one I use is XE currency but there are loads of them.

 Another very useful, but easy to forget, app is the Voice Recorder app which is usually standard on the phone.
 It can be used to record meetings or random thoughts that you might have where you don’t have access to a note pad or you want to participate without having to worry about note-taking.

 If you use a Cloud Accounting package like Kashflow or Xero they both have apps for the phone that let you access the data.
 You will not do your accounts on the app but you will be able to check balances etc.I am not going to mention email or calendar.
 If you are not using those, you won’t be interested in anything else.
 In summary, there are two apps that I wouldn’t be without – Evernote and Camscanner.
 I am sure these apps can help you improve your productivity.

 Here is an article about the best accounting software to use in your business.